arith-geom/ag-comp-arith-geom/_pages/publications.md

   }

   applyFilters() {
+    // DISABLED: Filtering system - using simple expand/collapse instead
+    console.log('Filters disabled - using simple expand/collapse mode');

+    // Just show all publications without filtering this.filteredPublications = this.publications;

+    // Update the display to show all cards this.renderPublications();

+    /*
     console.log('Applying filters:', this.filters);

     this.filteredPublications = this.publications.filter(pub => {
       // Type filter
       if (this.filters.type && this.filters.type !== 'all' && pub.type !== this.filters.type) {